How Do New Student Organizations Register?

 Student leaders must renew their organization’s registration each year by completing the registration process within Anchor Link.
 The re-registration time frame begins after spring break.
 Students will be notified of the deadline (typically the first week in April).

-If you are coaching a new student organization, you will need to sign the Officer & Advisor Affirmation Form and the Task Number Creation Form, before students can complete the registration process through Anchor Link.
-Both of these forms can be uploaded electronically.
-This period is also an opportunity for you to meet with the student leaders to discuss any needs or plans that the organization may have.
+Vanderbilt University Faculty and Staff play a critical role in the registration process by reviewing and pre-approving their organization’s registration.
+If their organization plans to engage in financial transactions, they must sign and upload the Task Number Creation Form, to their registration in Anchor Link.
+The completed form may also be sent to email@example.com.
+This period is also an opportunity for you to meet with the student leaders to discuss any plans, needs, and expectations that the organization may have.
 Having a conversation to ensure that everyone is on the same page will create more opportunities for support and success.

 Please review the University policy on travel.
 Vanderbilt registers and assumes responsibility only for those official overnight or out-of-town trips sponsored and directed by an administrative division of the University (e.g., the Spirit of Gold Marching Band).
 The University assumes no responsibility for travel for which the University has no oversight, such as sorority and fraternity destination formals, or affiliated ministry service trips.
 However, such organizations and ministries undertaking such travel must—in advance of the trip–inform their coaches (the Greek advisors in the case of fraternities and sororities), and provide emergency contact information and a roster of student travelers to the Vanderbilt University Police Department and the Office of Housing and Residential Education.
 Any student who wishes to travel on behalf of, or as a representative of, Vanderbilt University or any registered student organization must receive written authorization in advance from the appropriate dean (see also the section entitled “Universal Waiver,” in Chapter 1, “Policies and Regulations”).